Suicide in Greenland

 Suicide in Greenland, an autonomous country within the Kingdom of Denmark, is a significant national social issue.
-Greenland has the highest suicide rate in the world: reports between 1985 and 2012 showed that an average of 83 people in 100,000 died by suicide yearly.
+Greenland has one of the highest suicide rates in the world.
+Among Greenland Inuit, the suicide rate peaked in 1985–1989 at about 120 per 100,000 people annually, then declined in later decades.
+For the most recent period 2015–2018, the rate was still around 81 per 100,000 annually.

-Greenland is culturally and geographically isolated as well as one of the coldest and least populous nations in the world.
+Greenland is culturally and geographically isolated as well as one of the coldest (with the least sunshine hours) and least populous nations in the world.
 Although factors such as these have been known to contribute to suicide-related issues, it remains unclear if they have a direct influence on Greenlandic suicides or to what degree.
 A host of different initiatives have been taken, however, to reduce the suicide rate in the country, including even roadside posters, and a national suicide prevention strategy has been initiated entailing courses, general education, outreach in local communities, and involving professionals such as teachers, social workers, and doctors.

 History

 The rate of suicide in Greenland began to rise in the 1970s and kept increasing until 1986.
 In 1986, suicide became the leading cause of death for young people in several towns, such as Sarfannguit.
 In 1970, the rate of suicide in Greenland was historically very low, but by 1990–1994, it had become one of the highest in the world with 107 per 100,000 persons dying by suicide per year.
 A similarly precipitous rise in suicide rates to a very high elevation has been observed among the Inuit in Canada.
 Greenland Government data reported in 2010 suggest that almost one suicide occurred a week.